partlyhuman/loopycart/docs/USAGE.md

 ## Disconnecting

-It should be safe to pull out the USB after finishing using the Floopy Drive.
-You don't have to close the browser or hit the disconnect button, but you can.
+It should be perfectly safe to pull out the USB after you are done using the Floopy Drive.
+As long as it's idle, you don't have to close the browser window or hit the disconnect button, but you certainly can.

+## Battery

+The Floopy Drive uses a CR2032 battery to keep your saves alive.
+If you are losing saves, please open the Floopy Drive and replace the battery.

+(No data are available yet regarding the lifespan of the battery.)

 # Using the Floopy Drive